peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public PeterO.Mail.Message SetBody(
         byte[] bytes);

 Sets the body of this message to the given byte array.
-This method doesn't make a copy of that byte array.
+This method oesn't make a copy of that byte array.

 <b>Parameters:</b>